Leadership education offerings

 - Conduct successful community meetings

-Review our education programs in the following sections, and then consult with an educator to discuss your community's leadership needs.
+Review our education programs in the following sections, program costs, and then consult with an educator to discuss your community's leadership needs.

 Know yourself and try to understand others

 You will identify your personal preferences and behaviors — as well as others' — using the Myers-Briggs Type Indicator.
 Activities and discussion will help you use what you learn from your assessment to improve communication, teamwork and leadership.

 People in your community have talents and strengths, and these individual skills must be discovered and developed to help your community thrive.
 Using the Clifton Strengths assessment, you will learn how to create effective teams and ways to encourage and motivate others.
 You will also explore the science behind positive emotions, and how they can create healthier environments at home, work and in communities.

 Effective leadership in today's complex world requires us to communicate across cultures.
 In this workshop, you will learn how different cultural styles of communication affect how others make decisions and communicate.
 You will also create a plan to increase your cultural competency, using the tools and techniques you learned.

 Extension can also administer an Intercultural Development Inventory (IDI) to increase your knowledge of your own cultural competency.